 What bird foods should I offer?

-- Black-oil sunflower seed: high in fat so it provides good energy; seeds are small and thin-shelled enough for small birds to crack open.
+- Black-oil sunflower seed: high in fat so it provides good energy; seeds are small and thin-shelled enough for small birds to crack open

-- White Proso Millet: high in protein content.
+- White Proso Millet: high in protein content

-- Peanuts: offer in tube-shaped metal mesh feeders designed for peanuts; use a feeder with smaller openings for peanut hearts.
+- Peanuts: offer in tube-shaped metal mesh feeders designed for peanuts; use a feeder with smaller openings for peanut hearts

-- Suet cakes: commercially made suet cakes fit the standard-size suet feeder (you can even find vegetarian options).
+- Suet cakes: commercially made suet cakes fit the standard-size suet feeder (you can even find vegetarian options)

-Are any human foods UNSAFE to feed birds?
+Are any human foods unsafe for birds?

 Yes.
 Birds should not be offered many of the foods humans eat.